Munya, Nigeria

 Munya is a Local Government Area in Niger State, Nigeria.
 Its headquarters are in the town of Sarkin Pawa in the north of the area near Kaduna State at.

 It has an area of 2,176 km^{2} and a population of 103,651 at the 2006 census.

 The postal code of the area is 921.

 It is located in the eastern region of the state.
 Its main inhabitants are the Gbari people with farming as their main occupation.

-Climate/ Geography
+Climate/Geography

-The River Kaduna flows through the 2,176 square kilometers that make up Munya LGA's territory.
-The two main seasons in the region are the dry and the rainy ones, with the LGA's average temperature being 30 degrees Celsius.
+The River Kaduna flows through the 2,176 square kilometres or 840 square miles that make up Munya LGA's territory.
+The two main seasons in the region are the dry and the rainy ones, with the LGA's average temperature being 30 degrees Celsius or 86 degrees Fahrenheit.

 Guni

 Munya is made up of eight political wards with Guni ward as the largest and strongest of all.
 Guni as its popularly called, is the back bone of the whole state at large with most of the missionary schools in the state capital were relocated from Guni. in the local government level, Guni is the town with the most elite people to include the Magaji's family which over the years have contributed to the development and creation of the local government and partly the state at large.